-Very few singers want to admit that they aren't great vocalists.
+Very few singers are willing to admit they aren't great vocalists.
 Wayne obviously feels secure enough in his many musical talents that being a powerhouse vocalist probably means little to him.

 Voices As Instruments

-However, some people can only enjoy the songs of great vocalists like Whitney Houston and Mariah Carey, and can't really appreciate even a good singer.
-They can't enjoy a singer who isn't a powerhouse vocalist.
+However, some people can only enjoy the songs of great vocalists like Whitney Houston and Mariah Carey, and can't appreciate even a good singer who isn't a powerhouse vocalist.
 For them, a great voice is like a musical instrument.
 Imagine an 88-key piano but someone can only play a couple of dozen keys.
 Maybe they play those keys very well, which many people will enjoy.
 But others can only appreciate someone who can play all 88 keys.

 For people like this not only is being able to sing important but being able to sing at a very high level is important.
 They can only appreciate a vocalist whose voice can do amazing things.
 In fact, they often have little interest in the story of a song.
 They're interested in vocal technique and put a lot of emphasis on vocal ranges, high notes hit, belts, melisma, and vocal runs.

-Listening to a great singer can be a lot like listening to a piece of classical music.
-You generally don't listen for a story.
-You listen purely for the beauty of the music.
+Appreciating a great singer can be a lot like listening to a piece of classical music, listening purely for the beauty of the music, not the story.

 The Story of a Song

-I generally tend to dislike great vocalists because their songs often bore me.
-All my favorite artists are singer/songwriters who have decent to good vocals.
-A great voice is nice but not necessary for me.
-These are just a few great songs by artists that aren't great vocalists.
+Other people can only appreciate singer/songwriters even if they only have decent to good vocals.
+A great voice is nice but not necessary.
+These are a few songs that tell great stories by artists who aren't great vocalists.

 Ben Folds is a songwriter and composer.
-When I listen to him singing his song Brick, I can imagine the fear of the teenagers in the song who are going behind their parents' backs to have an abortion.
-Ben Folds may not be a powerhouse vocalist but I can feel the emotion in his voice when he sings about a painful personal experience early in his life.
+The song is about two teenagers going behind their parents' backs to have an abortion.
+Ben Folds may not be a powerhouse vocalist but you can feel the emotion in his voice when he sings about a painful personal experience early in his life.